Snowflake Python Demos API¶

 Install the Snowflake Demos library¶

 You can install the Snowflake Demos library for use with conda or a virtual environment.
-To set up the library, do the following:
+To set up the library, follow these steps:

 pip install